 MAARTEN BOTTERMAN: As always, thanks GAC for hosting us and for a very good discussion, and all sympathy for everything that is happening in the world.
-And really appreciate the constructive and heart [indiscernible] of the early engagement on the strategic plan is one of highlights that we really appreciate.
+And really appreciate the constructive [one,] and the hard takeaway is also early engagement on the strategic plan as one of highlights I think that we really appreciate.
 So, thank you very much.
 Manal, as always -- and this is the last time?